-Anthony Scaramucci Says Donald Trump Must Be ‘Quarantined’ From Media To Save The Economy
+Anthony Scaramucci Calls For Trump To Be Placed On ‘Verbal Communication Quarantine’

 “At the end of the day, what he’s done is affected and replicated through the executive branch, and he’s destroyed the crisis management elements of the executive branch that we need right now.
 Not only here in the United States, but globally.”

-Scaramucci called the “real tragedy” of the situation the fact that the Federal Reserve can only do so much and suggested that a fiscal stimulus is necessary to help people survive as restaurants and other businesses close.
+Scaramucci called the “real tragedy” of the situation the fact that the Federal Reserve can only do so much.
+He suggested that a fiscal stimulus is necessary to help people survive as restaurants and other businesses close.

 ” And again, it’s a national tragedy born from one person,” he continued.

 The 56-year-old political consultant claimed that Trump’s staff is “afraid” of him and attempting to make the president sound more reasonable than he is.
-According to Scaramucci, the White House must have a “group intervention” with Trump and then put him in a “verbal communication quarantine” to cut him off from the rest of the nation.
+According to Scaramucci, the White House must have a “group intervention” with Trump and and put him on a “verbal communication quarantine” to cut him off from the rest of the nation.

 WHAT WOULD @SCARAMUCCI DO if he were still WH communications director?